TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType Ceramic Keycapsの良かった点

-• A clear material difference: zirconia ceramic
+• Unique material choice with zirconia ceramic

 • Includes auxiliary springs for the spacebar